Fatbirder's Top 1000 Birding Websites

 SCARLET DARTER-KNIGHTON RESERVOIR-SILVERLAKE-DORSET

-On the 18th of June, somebody visited Silverlake in Dorset and photographed two teneral Scarlet Darters.
-This dragonfly species is very rare, typically found in southern Europe and throughout Africa.
-I attempted to see them at this site last year, but when I arrived, the weather was overcast, and I could not spot them.
+On 18th June, a visitor to Silverlake in Dorset photographed two teneral Scarlet Darters (Crocothemis erythraea), a very rare dragonfly species typically found in southern Europe and across Africa.
+I had attempted to see them at this site last year, but overcast weather prevented any sightings.

-After finishing work early this morning in Oxfordshire, I made the two-hour journey, arriving around lunchtime on a day filled with promising heat and sunshine.
+After finishing work early this morning in Oxfordshire, I made the two-hour journey, arriving around lunchtime under a promising sky of heat and sunshine.

 Silverlake